kvnmits/kvnmits/README.md

 This project is a R Shiny application developed to analyse crime data 2020.

-This study identifies early prognostic factors upon admission to optimize the management of COVID-19 patients hospitalized in medical wards.
+This study identifies tendances, categories of persons most impacted by the criminality and places were it happened.

 ## Getting Started